Introduction to the 2022 Edition

 • Part 11 (index) contains an index of defined terms for the purposes of the Rules.

-The new Church Representation Rules implement a range of reforms.
-These include the elimination of various procedural requirements relating to parish governance, the provision of a separate Part of the Rules for model Rules relating to parish governance, provision enabling parishes to make their own Rules (with the agreement of the bishop’s council), provision enabling connected parishes to establish joint councils in place of their separate PCCs, and updating the forms.
-The principal reforms are outlined in the following paragraphs.
+The new Church Representation Rules implemented a range of reforms.
+These included the elimination of various procedural requirements relating to parish governance, the separation into a separate part of the Rules of model rules relating to parish governance, provision enabling parishes to make their own rules (with the agreement of the bishop’s council), provision enabling connected parishes to establish joint councils in place of their separate PCCs, and updating the forms.
+The principal reforms that came into operation in 2020 are outlined in the following paragraphs.

 Revision of church electoral roll and preparation of new roll

-The provisions relating to the revision of church electoral rolls and the preparation of new rolls in Part 1 have been simplified.
-Names no longer need to be removed from the roll during the course of the year; they only need to be added: see Rule 2.
-Names are still removed, as appropriate, at the annual revision: see Rule 4.
-Provision has been made to avoid a person’s name incorrectly being removed from a roll: see Rule 4(8).
+The provisions relating to the revision of church electoral rolls and the preparation of new rolls in Part 1 are simplified.
+Names no longer need to be removed from the roll during the course of the year; they only need to be added: see rule 2.
+Names are still removed, as appropriate, at the annual revision: see rule 4.
+Provision has been made to avoid a person’s name incorrectly being removed from a roll: see rule 4(8).

-The annual parochial church meeting must now be held between 1 January and 31 May (rather than 30 April): see Rule M1.
+The annual parochial church meeting may now be held between 1 January and 31 May (rather than 30 April): see rule M1.

 Parochial church councils – ensuring lay majority

 Lay members of a PCC cannot be outnumbered by clerical members: see rule M15(2).
 A meeting of the PCC is quorate only if the majority of members present are lay: see rule M27(2).